Klaus Richter

 Research interests

-I am a historian of Eastern Europe with a specific interest in those regions located between Russia and Germany, i.e. especially modern-day Poland, the Baltics, Belarus and Ukraine.
+I am a historian of Central and Eastern Europe with a specific interest in the region located between Russia and Germany, i.e. especially modern-day Poland, the Baltics, Belarus and Ukraine.
 In my research, I am particularly interested in nationalism, in the relationship between society and state and in the impact of economic crises.
-A fundamental questions I concern myself with is what people expect from "their" state and what happens if they think the state will no longer be able to meet these expectations in the future.
-I currently explore these questions using the Great Depression in Eastern Europe as a case study.

-My past research include a monograph on the effects of territorial fragmentation were utilised to build states in interwar Poland and the Baltics (2020) as well as a monograph on anti-Semitism in Lithuania before World War I (2014), which focussed on anti-Jewish violence and strategies to “emancipate” the peasants from Jewish merchants.
-I am also involved in the following projects:
+My past research include a monograph on the effects of territorial fragmentation were utilised to build states in interwar Poland and the Baltics (2020), which received the Biennial Book Award of the Association for the Advancement of Baltic Studies as well as a monograph on anti-Semitism in Lithuania before World War I (2014), which focussed on anti-Jewish violence and strategies to “emancipate” the peasants from Jewish merchants.
+I am also the lead of the following projects:

 Biography